EOPF-Sample-Service/GDAL-ZARR-EOPF/GETTING_STARTED.md

-# EOPF Zarr GDAL Plugin - Getting Started Guide for Test Users
+# EOPF Zarr GDAL Plugin - Getting Started Guide

 Welcome!
-Thank you for helping test the EOPF Zarr GDAL plugin.
-This guide will help you install and test the plugin on your system.
+Thank you for your interest in the EOPF Zarr GDAL plugin.
+This guide will help you get the plugin installed and running on your system.

 ## What is this plugin?

-The EOPF Zarr GDAL plugin enables you to open and process Earth Observation Processing Framework (EOPF) Zarr datasets using standard GDAL tools and applications like QGIS, Python scripts, and command-line utilities.
+The EOPF Zarr GDAL plugin enables you to open and process **Earth Observation Processing Framework (EOPF) Zarr datasets** using standard GDAL tools and applications like QGIS, Python scripts, and command-line utilities.
+It provides seamless integration with existing GIS workflows.

+## 🚀 Quick Overview

+- **Zero configuration** - Works immediately with QGIS and all GDAL-based tools
+- **Smart geospatial detection** - Automatically finds CRS and geotransform data
+- **Production ready** - Thread-safe, memory-efficient, cross-platform
+- **Python friendly** - Direct NumPy integration and standard GDAL API

 ## Prerequisites

-⚠️ **Important**: This plugin requires **GDAL 3.10.x or 3.11.x**.
+⚠️ **Important**: This plugin requires **GDAL 3.10.x or newer**.

 ### Check Your GDAL Version